Algoma Steel Group Inc. (ASTL) Shares Up Despite Recent Market Volatility

-Algoma Steel Group Inc. (NASDAQ: ASTL)’s stock price has increased by 5.67 compared to its previous closing price of 7.59. but the company has seen a 7.51% gain in its stock price over the last five trading sessions.
+Algoma Steel Group Inc. (NASDAQ: ASTL)’s stock price has increased by 8.77 compared to its previous closing price of 8.44.
+However, the company has seen a 23.06% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in Algoma Steel Group Inc. (NASDAQ: ASTL) Right Now?

-Algoma Steel Group Inc. (NASDAQ: ASTL) has a price-to-earnings ratio that is above its average at 2.26x.
-Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Algoma Steel Group Inc. (NASDAQ: ASTL) has a higher price-to-earnings ratio of 2.38x compared to its average ratio.

 Sponsored

-The average price predicted for Algoma Steel Group Inc. (ASTL) by analysts is $13.50, The public float for ASTL is 94.19M, and at present, short sellers hold a 6.34% of that float.
-On March 01, 2023, the average trading volume of ASTL was 1.28M shares.
+The public float for ASTL is 94.19M, and currently, short sellers hold a 6.34% ratio of that float.
+The average trading volume of ASTL on March 03, 2023 was 1.31M shares.

 ASTL’s Market Performance

-Volatility was left at 4.24%, however, over the last 30 days, the volatility rate increased by 4.70%, as shares sank -2.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +35.02% upper at present.
+Volatility was left at 4.31%, however, over the last 30 days, the volatility rate increased by 5.01%, as shares surge +8.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +60.48% upper at present.

 Stock Fundamentals for ASTL